omerbenda/fletchables/README.md

 ![View Recipes](https://github.com/omerbenda/fletchables/wiki/Recipes)

-## Fletchables brings 5 new arrows to the game:
+## Fletchables brings 7 new arrows to the game:
 - The Explosive Arrow, capable of delivering a blast to your target
 - The Ender Arrow, used for teleportation
 - The Jump Arrow, which allows you to "rocket jump"
 - The Twisting Arrow, turns your target's head around
 - The Chorus Arrow, teleport your target to a random position close by
+- The Water and Lava Arrows, places water or lava where it hits

 ## New block:
 - The Jump TNT can launch you into the air without leaving any mark